pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/newfeature/newfeature_requests.rst

 --------------------------------------------------------
 #.
 Have an account on http://bugs.pardus.org.tr
 #.
 Click "File a New Bug" button on bugs.pardus.org.tr
 #.
 Choose the product that you want to request the new feature.
+If it is a new package request, follow `new package request`_ process.
 #.
 A report interface will exist:
     #.
 The "Summary" part should include a title like "New feature X".
 (X is the new feature that you want.)
     #.
 In "Details" part you should give the answers of the following questions: